TheNetsky/Microsoft-Rewards-Script/docs/schedule.md

 **Scheduler not running:**
 - Check `enabled: true` in config
 - Verify timezone format is correct
-- Ensure no syntax errors in config.json
+- Ensure no syntax errors in config.jsonc (remember it allows comments)

 **Wrong execution time:**
 - Verify system clock is accurate